Shad0wlife/DSP_AssemblerUI/README.md

 - v1.2.0 Added a config option to configure whether to always show the full speed of the selected recipe or whether to show the current live speed (affected by power for example)
 - v2.0.0 Updated To current Game version (Post May/June Updates), Added Miner UI Speeds (Original idea: tyr0wl), added Option to show speed per second
 - v2.1.0 Updated to be compatible with new game version and be more resistant to future updates.
 Restructured Project files and code.
+- v2.2.0 Updated to avoid a rare error when pasting recipes under specific circumstances.
+Should also ensure more compatibility with Nebula when another player changes the recipe of an open Assembler Window.